-According to the CNIL, personal data processing is "an operation or set of operations concerning personal data, regardless of the process used (collection, recording, organisation, storage, adaptation, modification, retrieval, consultation, use, communication by transmission or dissemination or any other form of provision, matching).
+According to the CNIL, personal data processing is "an operation or set of operations concerning personal data, regardless of the process used (collection, recording, organization, storage, adaptation, modification, retrieval, consultation, use, communication by transmission or dissemination or any other form of provision, matching).

 The terminal is represented by any computer equipment of the user that can host one of the versions of the ShareID-VID application.

 ShareID may act as a subcontractor and a data controller on behalf of its partners.

 In the context of its mission of identity verification and personal data authentication, the data collected is processed by the Company "ShareID", SAS, registered in the RCS of Nanterre under the number 884 932 203, whose head office is located at 20 bis, rue Louis Philippe, in Neuilly-sur-Seine (92 200), France, represented by its President Mrs. Sara SEBTI.